 UNFOLDMENT of our rich inner world and nature to emerge; allows the flow

 of all that is within us that is calling to be heard; allows the

-welling up of The Divine into our conscious moments. . .
+welling up of and communion with The Divine - or whatever we hold sacred - into our conscious moments. . .

 SD's work with groups in various ways.
-Long term or on-going Spiritual Direction may be used, or special one-time workshops to assist in bringing groups into harmony with one another for the duration of a particular project or company well-being.
-Sessions in either case may be several hours long, depending on size of group.
+Long term or on-going Spiritual Direction or special one-time workshops can assist in bringing groups into harmony with one another for the duration of a particular project or general company well-being and harmony.
+Sessions in either case may be short and sweet, several hours or even a full weekend long, depending on size of group and needs.